Waterford in Saratoga County, New York — The American Northeast (Mid-Atlantic)

 Erected by River Spark.

 Location.
 42° 47.343′ N, 73° 40.505′ W. Marker is in Waterford, New York, in Saratoga County.
-Marker is on Broad Street (New York State Route 4), on the right when traveling east.
+It is on Broad Street (New York State Route 4), on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Waterford NY 12188, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Waterford Bridges (here, next to this marker); Troy - Waterford Bridge (within shouting distance of this marker); Gen. Henry Knox Trail (within shouting distance
+At least 8 other markers are within walking distance of this marker: Waterford Bridges (here, next to this marker); Waterford N.Y. (within shouting distance of this marker); Waterford War Memorial (within shouting distance of this marker); Waterford (within shouting distance of this marker); Troy - Waterford Bridge (within shouting distance of this marker); Waterford Village Historic District (within shouting distance of this marker); Village of Waterford (within shouting distance of this marker); Birthplace of Howard Lindsay (within shouting distance of this marker).
+Touch for a list and map of all markers in Waterford.

 More about this marker.
 There are two RiverSpark plaques, each one mounted on opposite ends of the bridge.

 Regarding Union Bridge.
 In 1804, Theodore Burr designed the first "sizable bridge" crossing New York's Hudson River, at Waterford, New York.
 It lasted until 1909, when it was destroyed by fire.
 The "Burr arch truss", used two long arches, resting on the abutments on either end, that typically sandwiched a multiple kingpost structure.
 Theodore Burr built nearly every bridge that crossed the Susquehanna River from Binghamton, New York, to Maryland in those days.
 His successes made him the most distinguished architect of bridges in the country.
-Today's modern bridges with their graceful arches can be traced back to Theodore Burr and his contemporaries.
+Today's modern bridges with their graceful arches can be traced

 Additional keywords.
 126th Street Bridge Closed Detour

-By Howard C. Ohlhous, September 11, 2013
+Photographed by Howard C. Ohlhous, September 11, 2013

 5. Union Bridge Fire - July 10, 1909